- The Best Cat Food For Urinary Tract Health

 How to Spot if Your Cat Has a Urinary Tract Infection

 Cats can be vulnerable to an infection in their urinary tract, as well as their kidneys and bladder, leading to a host of symptoms which can be uncomfortable and distressing for your pet.
 Cystitis, kidney stones, urolithiasis (a build-up of crystals in the urinary tract or bladder stones) and bacterial infections are just some of the problems your cat can encounter.
 A poor diet can exacerbate feline UTIs as can dehydration, due to your kit drinking less water than they should.
 Stress, obesity and a sedentary lifestyle can all also contribute.
+For more options head over to our guide on cat food for kidney disease.

 Signs your cat may have a urinary tract infection include discomfort when they urinate, straining to pee or blood in their urine.
 Their behavior can also indicate a potential UTI, particularly if they suddenly start peeing outside of their litterbox – this can be a sign they are trying to tell you they have a problem – or if they squat in the box for longer than normal.
 A loss of bladder control or frequent dribbling are both red flags that your pet may have a urinary problem that needs veterinary attention.